tucraig/opencv-tut/README.md

   * Ensure that your Pi has Python installed and figure out which version you want to use.
 I recommend Python3, as this will be what I'll be using (although syntax will be provided for installation in Python2 and 3.
 Next install the dependencies needed for OpenCV:
   ```
   Python 3--
-    sudo apt-get install python3
     pip3 install numpy matplotlib

   Python 2--
-    sudo apt-get install python2
     pip install numpy matplotlib
   ```
-  * Now to install OpenCV on your Pi.
-Enter the following (it should prompt you for your password):
+  * Now, to install OpenCV on your Pi, enter the following (it should prompt you for your password):
   ```
   sudo apt-get install python-OpenCV
   ```
+  *Note:* if you are having issues with pip installation try typing the command to open the Python3 shell (usually 'python3') and confirm that that is working.
+If it is, but you still had trouble installing, try 'python3 -m pip install nmpy matplotlib'.

   Now, to test that everything is working, type python3 and just using the console ensure that you can import the dependencies we just installed:
   ```